alpatamerr/AI-Personalized-Running-Coach/README.md

    - Generates weekly running plans based on current stats and goals.

 4. **AI-Based Adjustments**:
-   - Uses machine learning models (linear regression or decision tree) to predict fatigue/performance trends and adjust plans.
+   - Applies machine learning models (such as linear regression and decision trees) to produce adaptive 12 to 16-week training plan adjustments based on ongoing performance and user-provided inputs.

 5. **Performance Dashboard**:
    - React-based dashboard to visualize weekly progress, pace, cadence over time, and goal tracking.